-- The proposed development should be phased and site clearing confined to the specific areas under construction; - Dust suppression measures must be implemented when site clearing takes place, such as wetting of exposed areas; - Construction related activities should comply with all relevant building regulations.
+- The proposed development should be phased and site clearing confined to the specific areas under construction; - Dust suppression measures must be implemented when site clearing takes place, such as wetting of exposed areas and access roads; - Construction related activities should comply with all relevant building regulations.
 In this regard activities on site should be restricted to between 07h00 and 18h00 during weekdays and 08h00 and 13h00 on Saturdays.
-No work should be permitted after 13h00 on Saturdays and on Sundays or Public Holidays; - Drivers should be made aware of the potential risk posed to school children and other road users along the access road linking Mapoteng and Kathu and the R 380.
-All drivers must ensure that speed limit of 60 km per hour is enforced; - The movement of heavy construction vehicles along the Mapoteng and Kathu access road and the R 380 should be timed to avoid peak traffic hours; - Dust suppression measures must be implemented to reduce impacts associated with the movement of construction vehicles, including wetting of gravel roads and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers;
+No work should be permitted after 13h00 on Saturdays and on Sundays or Public Holidays; - Drivers should be made aware of the potential dust and noise impacts posed to Khuduyane Security Complex, Kalahari Golf and Hunting Estate and members of the Kathu Equestrian Club.
+All drivers must ensure that speed limit of 60 km per hour is enforced; - The movement of heavy construction vehicles along Frikkie Meyer Street should be timed to avoid peak traffic hours; - Dust suppression measures must be implemented to reduce impacts associated with the movement of construction vehicles, including wetting of gravel roads and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers;